Analytical Solutions For Halal Authentication

 Equipped with Analytical Intelligence, Shimadzu’s Nexera Series can detect and resolve critical issues automatically, thereby providing a new level of UHPLC performance.
 Coupled with LCMS-8060NX, which is powered by both Ultra-Fast Mass Spectrometry (UFMS) and Analytical Intelligence, the result is a fast, robust, and intelligent system that can meet the demands of halal testing needs.

-Alcohol Analysis
+Alcohol (Ethanol) Analysis in Halal Testing

 Nexis GC-2030